BekaValentine/Moka/README.md

 # Moka
-An old project to recreate FoundationKit and AppKit in JS instead of Cocoa
+An old project to recreate Cocoa's FoundationKit and AppKit in JS instead of ObjectiveC